AmiruthaVallii/climate-monitor/README.md

 ## `dashboard/pages/profile.py`
 A python script which creates a streamlit page that can only be accessed after login.
 It allows users to add new locations to be tracked by the dashboard and change notification preferences.

+## `notifications/notification.py`
+A python script that defines an AWS Lambda function that monitors recent weather, flood, and air quality data stored in an RDS database, detects conditions exceeding predefined safety thresholds, and sends targeted alert emails to subscribed users via Amazon SES.
+It retrieves unsent flood warnings, recent weather and AQI readings, evaluates them against risk thresholds, and formats alerts into styled HTML emails for immediate distribution.

+## `daily-summary/summary.py`
+A python script that defines an AWS Lambda function that retrieves the past 24 hour weather and air quality data from the RDS database, formats it into text and HTML reports, and sends daily summary emails to subscribed users via Amazon SES.